 1. Delta Dental

 It’s rare to find a provider that offers coverage in all 50 states.
-Delta Dental is nearly everywhere in the US, including Puerto Rico and other US territories through its network of affiliated companies.
+Delta Dental is nearly everywhere in the U.S., including Puerto Rico and other U.S. territories.
 Delta is also the nation’s leading dental insurance provider.

 With several customizable dental plans, Delta has a coverage solution for most households.
 Among its offerings, Delta provides many of the plan types discussed earlier, including DHMO, DPPO, and discount plans.
 This makes one-stop shopping possible if you’re not sure what type of plan you want to buy.

 Delta provides a set out-of-pocket expense for many common procedures, creating more transparency, which can make budgeting for dental expenses easier.

 As the largest health insurance provider network, it’s no surprise that UnitedHealth is also a leading provider of dental insurance plans.
 While among the more affordable options for dental insurance, UnitedHealth does come with some potential drawbacks.